Ferry to Isle of Wight

 Find out what it's like onboard the ferries before you travel.

-The Needles, stacks of chalk that rise out of the sea, are one of the Isle of Wight's most famous attractions.
-You can enjoy incredible views of The Needles and the surrounding scenery from a fun chairlift ride.
-Other popular sights for your itinerary include the historic Carisbrooke Castle, former royal residence, Osborne House and Shanklin Chine, a beautiful gorge with waterfalls.
+The Needles, stacks of chalk that rise straight out of the sea, are one of the Isle of Wight's most iconic attractions.
+Take the chairlift ride for the most stunning views of the coast.
+Other must-visit sights in the Isle of Wight include the historic Carisbrooke Castle, the former royal residence of Osborne House and Shanklin Chine, an impressive gorge with waterfalls.